enaaacode/MathiPy/README.md

 # MathiPy

+Coming Soon

 ## Overview
-**MathifyPy** is a Python-based API that provides a collection of mathematical algorithms designed to simplify complex calculations and problem-solving.
+**MathifyPy** will be a Python-based API that provides a collection of mathematical algorithms designed to simplify complex calculations and problem-solving.
 The project aims to make mathematical concepts more accessible by offering clear, understandable explanations and visualizations for each algorithm.
 These algorithms can be easily integrated into other projects, making them a valuable tool for developers working with mathematical computations.

 ## Features
 - **Python-based**: All algorithms are implemented in Python, making them easy to integrate with other Python-based applications.